NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 This report can be grouped by Asset or by STIG using the Grouping options at the top of the panel.

-This report consists of the total number of Checks associated with each Asset or STIG accross the Collection, depending on how it is grouped.
-The report also lists the number of Checks with no Evaluation at all, Checks that have been Saved, Submitted, Returned, and Accepted as a way to guage overall Evaluation progress of the Collection.
+This report consists of the total number of Checks associated with each Asset or STIG across the Collection, depending on how it is grouped.
+The report also lists the number of Checks with no Evaluation at all, Checks that have been Saved, Submitted, Returned, and Accepted as a way to gauge overall Evaluation progress of the Collection.
 The total number of "Open" Severity Category 1, 2, and 3 Rules is also displayed to give an indication of the vulnerability status of the Collection.

-This report can be exported as a .csv using the Down-Arrow button at the botom of the panel.
+This report can be exported as a .csv using the Down-Arrow button at the bottom of the panel.

 .. thumbnail:: /assets/images/status-report.png